The Ultimate STEM School Takeout is ready for delivery!

 Cancellation and booking terms

-These Terms and Conditions apply to The Ultimate STEM School Trip (school visits to Winchester Science Centre) and The Ultimate STEM School Takeout (in-school experiences delivered by Winchester Science Centre).
+These Terms and Conditions apply to The Ultimate STEM School Trip (school visits to Winchester Science Centre), The Ultimate STEM School Takeout (in-school experiences delivered by Winchester Science Centre) and hire of our Mobile Planetarium.

 Book with Confidence